TNO-MST/c2sim-server/docs/content/c2sim-messages/c2sim-messages.md

 # C2SIM Message

-The C2SIM standard defined the RDF schema with the C2SIM ontology.
+The C2SIM data is defined the RDF schema with the C2SIM ontology.
 This schema is converted to an XSD schema (with XLST transformation).
 From this XSD schema JAVA classes are generated (JAXB).

 ![](images/Ontology.png)